topicos20152/WEB/README.md

-Absolutely designed to provide a clean, fast and atractive web vision for the academic application used in the Federal University of Rio Grande do Norte, it becomes with a smooth front-end made from students to students.
+Absolutely designed to provide a clean, fast and atractive web vision for the academic application used in the Federal University of Rio Grande do Norte, it becomes with a smooth front-end made for students by students.

 ## Usage